Table of Contents

 Profile / Profile Folder

-Thunderbird stores all user data, including settings ina location on your computer refered to as the profile folder.
+Thunderbird stores all user data, including settings in a location on your computer referred to as the profile folder.

 Delivery Status Notifications